drcmda/react-contextual/README.md

 * consuming context with ease, every kind of context, no matter which or whose or how many providers
 * dealing with render props without the deep nesting

-Currently it relies on [react-trainings polyfill](https://github.com/ReactTraining/react-broadcast/tree/next), which will be removed once React 16.3.0 is out.

 # Why

-In the upcoming version React is going to have a new low-level API for dynamic context distribution.
-The API is built on render props.
-While they are very powerful they can make the codebase unwieldy, especially when multiple providers cover context-consumers in scores of nested blobs. `react-contextual` can fix that by mapping context values to component props, similar to how Redux operates.
+React new low-level API for dynamic context distribution is built on render props.
+While they are very powerful they often lead to unwieldy codebases when multiple providers cover consumers in scores of nested blobs. `react-contextual` can fix that by mapping context values to component props, similar to how Redux operates.
 It also allows consumers to listen to multiple providers.

-Likewise, context makes flux patterns possible that previously would have meant larger dependencies and boilerplate.
-Context can carry setState to new heights by allowing it to freely distribute. `react-contextual` builds a small flux pattern around that premise but lets React do all the work, which perhaps leads to what could well be [the smallest flux-store yet](https://github.com/drcmda/react-contextual/blob/master/src/store.js).
+Likewise, context can carry setState to new heights by allowing it to freely distribute. `react-contextual` builds a small store around that premise but lets React do all the work.
+It could well be [the smallest flux-store yet](https://github.com/drcmda/react-contextual/blob/master/src/store.js).

 # Installation